-When retaining the services of an attorney or advocate, you absolutely must ask the right questions.
+When retaining the services of a disability lawyer or advocate, you absolutely must ask the right questions.
 The last thing you want to do is hire an advocate or attorney, only to find out that the professional you have chosen is not all that you had hoped for.

 On account of this, some of these professionals may not be able to provide you with the individualized attention your case needs.
-You should discuss this concern with the advocate or attorney you want to work with.
+You should discuss this concern with the advocate or lawyer you want to work with.
 Having your representative understand your concerns and needs right off the bat can prevent future headaches and misunderstandings.

 You should also ask about the experience of the advocate or lawyer you are considering.
 Not all advocates are as experienced as they should be and some attorneys do not specialize in Social Security law.

 Make sure your SSD lawyer or advocate has the experience needed to understand the complex Social Security Disability claim process and the laws that will affect your particular disability case, such as what the current substantial gainful activity is.

 While it might not seem like an important factor, personality should also play a role in your decision.
 You need to be able to get along with the Social Security disability advocate or lawyer you work with.
 This professional may be working with you for a year or more depending on how far you have to appeal your Social Security Disability case.
 If you are working with a lawyer or advocate who is rude or abrasive or does not respect your feelings, it will make things complicated.

 Finding a Lawyer or Advocate to Work With

 Whether or not you hire a SSD lawyer to handle your Social Security Disability claim is up to you.
 It is a personal decision that only you can make.
 Just understand that if your initial Social Security Disability claim is denied, the appeal process can go much more smoothly if you have a SSD lawyer working for you.